This site uses cookies to enhance your experience. By continuing to browse you accept our Cookie Policy.

 Anatec Ltd.

-- Evaluating vessel behavior and navigation patterns within and around large floating wind arrays
+• Mapping vessel behaviour and navigation patterns within and around large floating wind arrays

-- Comparing shipping hazards in floating wind farms versus bottom-fixed and their design impacts
+• Comparing shipping hazards in floating wind farms versus bottom-fixed installations, and their respective design impacts

 Q&A SESSION ON MANAGING SHIPPING RISKS IN FLOATING WIND FARMS